-It can be used for gravity feed or pressurized systems, sprinkler or drip irrigation, porous hose irrigation (weeper hose or soaker hose), pressure compensating drippers or non pressure compensating drippers.
+It can be used for gravity feed or pressurized systems, sprinkler or drip irrigation, pressure compensating drippers or non pressure compensating drippers.

 For programmable irrigation controllers, one of the disadvantages of non pressure compensating drippers is that the water usage is affected by variations in the water supply pressure.
 With the Universal MI Controller the water usage is independent of the water supply pressure.
 If fact the water pressure can change significantly during the irrigation event without affecting the dripper discharge volumes.
 This is a unique feature of measured irrigation.